The flavors of citrus and flowers make this an especially refreshing drink.

 - 2 medium oranges, well scrubbed

-Place the water in a medium saucepan over high heat and add the sugar, if using; bring to a boil, then reduce the heat to medium-low and add the marigold petals.
+In a medium saucepan over high heat, combine the water and the sugar, if using, and bring to a boil.
+Reduce the heat to medium-low and add the marigold petals.
 Cook for 2 minutes, then add the tea leaves and remove from the heat.
 Let steep for 3 minutes, then strain into a pitcher, discarding the solids.
 Refrigerate until cold.

 Cut the oranges crosswise into thin slices.
 To serve, line the sides of tall glasses with 5 to 7 orange slices each.
 Add ice, then pour in the iced tea.

 Adapted from "Mantra: The Rules of Indulgence," by Jehangir Mehta (Ecco, 2008).